 One of the most popular beaches in Aruba is Eagle Beach.
 The beach is open 24/7, and there’s no entrance fee.

-This beach often makes various lists as one of the top beaches in the Caribbean or the top beaches of the world.
-Check out the 2024 Trip Advisor rankings, for example, where Eagle Beach ranks as Number 8 on the World list and Number 2 on the Caribbean list.
+This beach often makes various lists as one of the top beaches in the Caribbean or the top beaches of the world, and for good reason.
+Check out the 2025 Trip Advisor rankings, for example, where Eagle Beach ranks as Number 3 on the World list and Number 1 on the Caribbean list.

-Amenities include restrooms, palapas for rent, and various water sports, such as snorkeling, jet skis, and kayaks.
-There are also places to grab snacks and beverages and picnic tables.
+Amenities also include restrooms, palapas (shady beach hunts) for rent, and various water sports, such as snorkeling, jet skis, and kayaks.
+If you get there early enough, it’s also possible to find free public palapas.

 So, how do you get to Eagle Beach from the cruise port?
 Eagle Beach is only a few minutes away from the cruise terminal.
 You can reach Eagle Beach by either bus or taxi.
 A taxi ride will only take about 10 minutes.
 A bus ride will take about 15 minutes, but you must also factor in the time waiting for the bus.
 A taxi ride will cost around $10-$15, and the bus will be around $2-$3.
 Theoretically, you can also walk, but it will take much longer and be less comfortable.